Accelergy-Project/accelergy-table-based-plug-ins/README.md

+# Deprecation Warning
+This plug-in is deprecated.
+Please use the [Accelergy Library Plug-In](https://github.com/Accelergy-Project/accelergy-library-plug-in).

 # accelergy-table-based-plug-ins

 An energy estimation plug-in for [Accelergy framework](https://github.com/nelliewu96/accelergy).
 This plug-in provides an entry point for easy creation of various energy tables.